This is a sponsored post and contains affiliate links

 My concern was that this would mean service would be lacking, but in reality, it’s been better!
 Chatting via app is kind of the norm now and super fast.
 Even getting the account open was super easy with quick responses to any questions I had.
 When I message my other bank, it takes days to get a reply *woomp woomp woomp*

 Easy to open the account: bunq is a real bank so there are certain requirements that you just can’t get around.
 You’ll need an address in the Netherlands (or in the EU), and submit your BSN within 90 days of opening the account.
 But really, a BSN should be the first thing you get anyway.
 Then you’ll need to prove your identity to open the account.
 A passport or residency card is perfect!
 Then a quick video call with bunq to verify you are you is all it takes to open the account.
+Please note: US citizens will also need to submit a proof of residency and a proof of their appointment with the municipality for the BSN to be able to open a bank account if they do not have a Dutch BSN already.

 This is all done in the app…no visit to a bank branch necessary.